ManilShangle/FinanceChatbot/README.md

 **Requirement**

 s(CASP) query-driven ASP solver: available at s(CASP) GitLab page.
-OpenAI Python package with secret key in environmental path: The Python package can be installed by pip install openai
+OpenAI Python package with secret key in environmental path: The Python package can be installed by pip install openai.

 **How To Run**